Advertisement

 Which Hospitality Employers Sponsor Foreign Workers?

 Major hotel chains including Marriott, Hilton, Hyatt, and IHG have all participated in H-2B sponsorship programs through authorized staffing agencies and directly.
 Cruise lines operating from U.S. ports, luxury mountain resorts, national park lodges, and large restaurant groups are also consistent H-2B sponsors.
-The key is timing — most sponsorship applications are filed months in advance of peak seasons, so early preparation and engagement with authorized H-2B staffing agencies is essential.
+Employer-sponsored health insurance and dependent health insurance coverage are offered by larger hospitality employers as part of competitive packages that also include housing assistance and transportation allowance in some resort and remote-location contracts.

-Candidates who are geographically flexible, have a documented background in hospitality service, and hold any relevant certifications — such as food handler permits, ServSafe certification, or customer service training credentials — position themselves significantly ahead of the competition.
+The key is timing — most H-2B sponsorship applications are filed months in advance of peak seasons, so early preparation and engagement with authorized staffing agencies is essential.
+Candidates who are geographically flexible, have a documented background in hospitality service, and hold relevant certifications — such as food handler permits, ServSafe certification, or customer service training credentials — position themselves significantly ahead of the competition.
+Understanding visa application and visa interview requirements in advance further streamlines the process once an employer extends a sponsorship offer.

 How to Secure Employer-Sponsored Visa Jobs in the U.S. Without a Degree